Genivia/RE-flex/doc/index.md

-The converters translate `\p` Unicode classes, translate character class set operations such as `[a-z−−[aeiou]]`, convert escapes such as `\X`, and enforce `(?imsux:φ)` mode modifiers to a regex string that the underlying regex library understands and can use.
+The converters translate `\p` Unicode classes, translate character class set operations such as `[a-z−−[aeiou]]`, convert escapes such as `\X`, and enable/disable `(?imsux-imsux:φ)` mode modifiers to a regex string that the underlying regex library understands and can use.

 Each converter is specific to the regex engine.
 Use a converter for the matcher of your choice: